Best Toys for Border Terrier

 Physical Exercise Recommendations for Border Terrier

 Physical activity for Border Terrier should reflect their moderate exercise needs and Small (11-16 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Border Terrier, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Heavy breathing, slower pace, reluctance to continue, or lying down are all signs your pet is fatigued.
 Border Terrier dogs with affectionate, happy, plucky traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Border Terrier dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Border Terrier benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Border Terrier